 For an added bonus to this drill, challenge yourself to make 12 straight putts by making 3 straight putts at each distance before stopping.

-Director of Golf Instruction
+Former Director of Instruction

 Golf Magazine Top 100 Instructor

 - “Ladder” Drill – Starting at 2 feet away, putt twice at the Dead Zero Putting Disk.
 If both putts strike the disk then move back to 3 feet and so on.
 If you miss a putt, start back at 2 feet.
 Try to get to 8 feet.

 - “Compass” Drill – Place a tee 4 to 6 feet away from the Dead Zero Putting Disk in all 4 directions (North, South, East and West).
 Hit the Dead Zero Putting Disk with 3 putts from each direction in succession.
 If you miss, go back to your starting location.